We’re constantly testing and reviewing different web hosts here at Tooltester, and we’ve deemed a couple of them good enough for us.

 However, if you see wildly fluctuating numbers of monthly visitors, I would maybe look elsewhere.
 You do get notifications before you go over any kind of limit, but you’ll still be charged for them (see the FAQ for more info on how it’s calculated).

-If you have a WordPress site that doesn’t depend on the best performance, there are more affordable hosts out there.
-I’m thinking maybe a portfolio, blog or personal website where you’re not constantly worried about delivering the best speed to your visitors (or to Google for search engine optimization).
+If you have a site that doesn’t depend on the best performance, there are more affordable web hosts out there, and there are definitely more affordable WordPress hosts.
+I’m thinking of portfolios, blogs or personal websites where you’re not constantly worried about delivering the best site speed to your visitors (or to Google for search engine optimization).

 Ease of Use